 10 tips for writing a professional and effective complaint email

 A polite and respectful complaint email that provides all the necessary details and supporting information is a far more effective means of resolution than a profanity-laden diatribe.
+According to research from Harvard Business Review, professional communication increases resolution rates significantly compared to hostile approaches.

 We've all seen videos of those notorious "Karens", self-absorbed and over-privileged customers demanding to speak with the manager at perceived injustices or throwing chairs over fast food counters because they're unable to order breakfast at 12:00PM.

 No, you don't have to be loud to get noticed.
 Creating a scene with verbal assaults and threats rarely leads to problem resolution.
 They're only meant to vent frustration.
+Forbes research on professional communication confirms that respectful dialogue is more likely to achieve desired outcomes.

 In the digital world—regardless of the nature and severity of your problem—a polite email is always better than an angry tirade.
 The former enables the person on the other end of your email to resolve the issue; the latter makes support staff's lives more difficult just so you can air your grievances.
 Which do you think is more productive?